CraigB-spinner/Arcade-Trackball/laggy_mouse.md

 on the same line separated from other stuff by spaces
 This parameter enforces a mouse polling rate of ?
 62.5Hz ? and reduces any quick movement lag.
 **0** or **1** - 1000Hz, **2** - 500Hz, **4** - 250Hz, **8** - 125Hz, **16** - 62.5Hz
-(Micro-controller is updating mouse as fast as main loop() and any axes interrupt(s) being serviced.
-Faster than 1ms 80% of time)
+(Micro-controller is updating mouse as fast as main loop() and any axes interrupt(s) being serviced. avg 40 - 100 µS)

 &nbsp;&nbsp;&nbsp;(using `lsusb` command {after installing} lists - ID *####*:*####* or Vender and Product-ID
 &nbsp;&nbsp;&nbsp;for your custom Trackball controller;  using grep as root to find Iv1=polling interval, to be